Attorney General Alan Wilson easily wins reelection - South Carolina Radio Network

 South Carolina’s incumbent attorney general Alan Wilson become the first Republican to win a third term Tuesday as the state’s top prosecutor.
-He fended off a challenge from Charleston Law School law professor Constance Anastopoulo.
+He fended off a challenge from Charleston School of Law professor Constance Anastopoulo.

+With 96 percent of precincts reporting, the Republican picked up 56 percent of the vote to Anastopoulo’s 44 percent.

 Wilson has held the office since 2011.
 Over the past eight years, he garnered bipartisan support for efforts to tighten the state’s domestic violence and human trafficking laws.
 However, he frustrated Democrats with constant lawsuits against President Obama’s administration and even alienated some Republicans over his handling of a Statehouse corruption probe.